sara-kaz/Weather-App/README.md

 ## Features
 - Get current weather by city name.
 - View a 5-day weather forecast by city name.
+- Retrieve weather information by latitude and longitude.
+- Convert an address to latitude and longitude for location-based weather.
 - Information button providing a description of the PM Accelerator.

 ## Getting Started